Published by admin on 15 Jul 2025

 MARKET SIZE: Statista forecasts the robot market is poised to grow from US$50.8B in 2025 to US$73.0B in 2029, at a CAGR of 9.5%, which I feel is hugely underestimated comparing Tesla's Optimus and Figure AI's valuations.
 Plus robot tech is moving very fast now and Xpeng is poised to mass produced Iron Robot in 2026.

 MY TAKE: Xpeng's current market capitalization (and analyst reports) seem to value its robot business at $0 or close to $0.
-Although reasons could be that robots are frontier tech, monetization is still a year out, and everybody's in a "Show Me" mode, it is still quite bizarre when compared to Figure AI's current valuation of US$40 Billion and Tesla's low-end BofA valuation of US$14 Billion.
+Although reasons could be that robots are frontier tech, monetization is still at least a year out, and everybody's in a "Show Me" mode, it is still bizarre when compared to Figure AI's current valuation of US$40 Billion and Tesla's low-end BofA valuation of US$14 Billion.
 Xpeng has a working 4th generation model and its 5th generation will be mass-produced next year in 2026, so it is puzzling that capital markets are severely downplaying Xpeng's robot business potential.

 7. Robocars and Robotaxis